 f25 <id "your-keyboard-name"> <mr +your-spacebar-name> <mnr +your-left-shiftkey-name> <mpr +your-right-shiftkey-name>

 The use of quotes is optional, sometimes spaces in the names devices and buttons necessitate their use, at other times they appear to break things (we're still looking into that).
 The same sort of thing would be required for the mouse.

 And of course as with all things in DMDX old features are superseded by better ones, here driven by the need for item files that operate in multiple countries.
-Not to mention that in some Arabic and Asian fonts you can't even map the keyboard regardless of it's name.
+Not to mention that in some Arabic and Asian fonts you can't even map the keyboard regardless of it's name (although I'm willing to bet that recent modifications to the Unicode option will in fact allow any special characters in names of devices and buttons as long as the Unicode option is in use).
 So three devices exist that can be mapped on all Windows machines, the #keyboard, the #mouse and the #joystick and they all use #nnn names for keys, the nnn numbers of which you can find out with the TimeDX Input test.

 The examples above would be rendered this way using the # devices for a remote testing setup that works in multiple countries:<ep> s8 <azk> f25 <id #keyboard> <mr +#34> <mnr +#33> <mpr +#35>

 Note # is not a general purpose switch for any DirectInput device and is in fact part of the name of the built in devices #keyboard, #mouse and #joystick.